carbon-language/carbon-lang/docs/design/generics/details.md

 Lastly, we could adopt a "flow sensitive" approach, where the meaning of names can change in an inner scope.
-This would allow the `if` conditions that govern when an impl is used to affect the types in that impl's definition:
+This would allow the `if` conditions that govern when an `impl` is used to affect the types in that `impl`'s definition:

 ```
 struct FixedArray(T:$ Type, N:$ Int) {
-  impl Printable if (T implements Printable) {
+  impl as Printable if (T implements Printable) {
     // Inside this scope, `T` has type `Printable` instead of `Type`.
   }
 }